Shashikant86/London-Agentic-AI/01_Context_Engineering/DSPy_GEPA_Mike/README.md

 **Advantage**: You can stop at any point if your system becomes slow.
 Run cells sequentially to see the step-by-step demonstration.

-### Option 2: Python Script (Ollama Local Version)
+# DEMO Option 2: Python Script (Ollama Local Version)

 ```bash
 python evaluator_optimizer_dspy.py
 ```

-**Warning**: This runs the full optimization pipeline which can be resource-intensive on low RAM systems.
+**Warning**: This runs the full optimization pipeline which can be resource-intensive on low RAM systems. it allows users to run optimization locally.

 ## Demo Workflow

-1. **Environment Setup**: Configure DSPy with OpenAI or Ollama models
+1. **Environment Setup**: Configure DSPy with OpenAI models
 2. **Program Creation**: Build the comedian joke generator
 3. **Dataset Preparation**: Create examples of funny vs unfunny jokes
 4. **Judge Development**: Implement AI-based joke evaluation